nigelmartinuk/wpacs/README.md

-# wpacs
-# original: waterbits was submitted as project 20210524 MVP before finishing, with
+# wpacs: waterbits was an unfinished MVP coursework submission.
-# no possibility of completion.
 This repository represents the "further" work area.
-#
-# This is a simple basic handcoded website.
+# This is a simple handcoded website.